TheEpic0ne/HelpDatblockCom/docs/earth.md

 View a list of any sieges the nation is involved in, using `/n`.

+### Town revolt
 As a mayor, when a certain duration has passed after an invasion, typically many days, the town can revolt and be free of the occupying nation.
 This is done using `/n leave`.

+### Nation deletion
 As a king, if your nation gets deleted for any reason, including capture of your last town, you will be refunded 90% of the initial setup cost.
 This can be triggered voluntarily using `/n delete`.

+### Town neutrality
 As a mayor, declare your town to be neutral using `/t toggle neutral`.
-A neutral town cannot voluntarily join any nation and is immune to material siege costs (pvp, plunder, taxes).
-Attackers can still invade if they manage to defeat the town, but the occupation is in-name-only, with no material benefits provided (except to increase nation town count).
+A neutral town cannot voluntarily join any nation and is immune to siege-forced-pvp, plunder, and occupation taxes.
+Attackers can still invade if they manage to defeat the town, but the occupation is in-name-only, with no material benefits provided except to increase nation town count.

-## Town neutrality

-A neutral town is protected from siege-forced-pvp, plunder, and occupation taxes.
-The neutral town can be captured, adding to an invading nation's town count, but the occupation is in-name only.

-As a mayor, declare your town to be neutral using `/t toggle neutral`.
-A neutral town cannot voluntarily join any nation

 ## War ranks